-Sessions seems to have been operating in the cloak of secrecy on his farm161 in his stately mansion in Pomfret,162 which became a "command center" during the Revolution, strategically located out of the line of fire between Hartford, Boston, and Providence.
-His son Thomas's account states he spent most of the war on the farm.
-Given what we know, there are probably three things Sessions was doing in Pomfret: 1) operating the Command Center, 2) growing crops for income and provisioning troops, and 3) recruiting troops for the war against the Crown.
-It wasn't until 1780, when Sessions served in the Rhode Island General Assembly representing Providence that he comes out in the open again.
+Sessions seems to have been operating under a cloak of secrecy on his Connecticut farm in his stately mansion.
+It became a "command center," strategically located out of the line of fire between Hartford, Boston, and Providence.
+His son Thomas' account states he spent most of the war on the Pomfret farm.
+Given what we know, there are probably three things Sessions was doing in Pomfret:

+1) operating the Command Center for both intelligence and coordination of supplies and logistics,

+- 2) growing crops for provisioning troops, and - 3) recruiting soldiers (Connecticut provided more troops to Washington's army except Massachusetts)

+It wasn't until 1780, when Sessions again served in the Rhode Island General Assembly representing Providence that he comes out in the open.
+What happened?

-159 Bartlett, Ibid p 423
+&lt;sup>160 Bartlett, Ibid p 423

-161 In October 1775, after the harvest season, Sessions wrote the General Assembly, acknowledging his protest against raising an army in April, and acceded to the fact that it "greatly displeased the General Assembly and the good people of the colony, for which [I] am very sorry and now crave their forgiveness, and as [I] am in principle a friend to the liberties of America, it is [my] determination to unite and co-operate with [my] countrymen in defending all our invaluable rights and privileges."
+&lt;sup>162 In October 1775, after the harvest season, Sessions wrote the General Assembly, acknowledging his protest against raising an army in April, and acceded to the fact that it "greatly displeased the General Assembly and the good people of the colony, for which [I] am very sorry and now crave their forgiveness, and as [I] am in principle a friend to the liberties of America, it is [my] determination to unite and co-operate with [my] countrymen in defending all our invaluable rights and privileges."
 The General Assembly promptly accepted his apology as fully satisfactory and voted to receive the Honorable Darius Sessions, Esq. in favor and friendship.
 Knowing Sessions' past record of out-foxing the British, there is probably more to this "apology" that was never recorded, especially if he was operating a clandestine command center in nearby Pomfret.
 Sessions was a partner in a privateer earlier; it is not clear if he owned a share in privateers during the Revolution.
 Sessions' original motives for not accepting the Deputy Governor's position in 1775 may also have been influenced by his wife, whose health may have been declining; she died four years later, aged 55.
 With a family of many young children, this also could have been a factor.

-162 Pomfret at that time was linked commercially and socially to Providence, not Hartford once roads were opened up through the woods, according to historian Ellen Larned: "intercourse between the inhabitants of the neighboring colonies became more and more frequent and friendly.
+&lt;sup>163 Pomfret at that time was linked commercially and socially to Providence, not Hartford once roads were opened up through the woods, according to historian Ellen Larned: "intercourse between the inhabitants of the neighboring colonies became more and more frequent and friendly.
 Heavy carts laden with country produce; horse-back riders with pillion and saddle-bag; foot-travelers with packs, way worn and weary, were ever passing to and fro.
 Hartford might be the political centre of these Connecticut towns, but Providence drew them by the stronger ties of business relations and social affinities."
 Gleanings of Windham County, 1899 p 138.
 Larned was elderly at the time of her writing, and may have learned many things when younger in the early 1800s that have since disappeared.

-According to Brown University President James Manning, who was a close friend and regarded Sessions as the "Governor" confirms the operations of the command center: 163
+According to Brown University President James Manning, who was a close friend and regarded Sessions as the "Governor," confirms the operations of the command center:

 "Governor Sessions also took much pains with his grounds and farm, making "Truly Wonderful" accommodations.
 In this fine country seat many patriots found a safe retreat from the constant alarms and perils of the seaboard, making it almost a war office and place of general consultation."
-164